kevinjeswani/BigTwitter_Clustering-Classification/README.md

 # BigTwitter_Clustering-Classification
-Topic modelling and sentiment analysis on big twitter data (4-55mil. tweets) o	Streamed tweets into AWS S3 with Kinesis Firehose and combined it with a larger 55 mil.-tweet dataset *(Not covered in this repo)* o	Utilized PySpark in DataBricks to build custom PySpark transformers, label sentiment with SparkNLP/VADER, explore SparkML RandomForest and Logistic Regression classifiers, and to perform Latent Drichlet Allocation topic modelling o	Visualized results in AWS QuickSight through an Athena pipeline
+Topic modelling and sentiment analysis on big twitter data (4-55mil. tweets)
+-	Streamed tweets into AWS S3 with Kinesis Firehose and combined it with a larger 55 mil.-tweet dataset *(Not covered in this repo)*
+-	Utilized PySpark in DataBricks to build custom PySpark transformers, label sentiment with SparkNLP/VADER, explore SparkML RandomForest and Logistic Regression classifiers, and to perform Latent Drichlet Allocation topic modelling
+-	Visualized results in AWS QuickSight through an Athena pipeline

 **WeCloudData Bootcamp 2022 (Part-time Cohort)**<br> </font>
 By: Kevin Jeswani & Junaid Zafar <br>